January 15, 2020

 What Changed with the Updated Warnings?

-For 15 years, we’ve known about the risks associated with these popular drugs, often used to treat fever and pain from arthritis, menstrual cramps, headaches, and muscle injuries.
+For nearly two decades, we’ve known about the risks associated with these popular drugs, often used to treat fever and pain from arthritis, menstrual cramps, headaches, and muscle injuries.

 Past drug packaging stated that "NSAIDs may cause an increased risk of serious heart thrombotic [clot] events, myocardial infarction [heart attack] and stroke, which can be fatal.
 Patients with heart disease or risk factors for heart disease may be at greater risk."